bman776/Portfolio_HCI-project/README.md

 The project was developed in 5 stages, each of which has a corresponding branch in this repository

-This project will be modified over time to make it adapted and personalized for my Portfolio.
+This project may be modified over time to make it adapted and personalized for my Portfolio.

 * Final Demo Video: https://drive.google.com/file/d/1nVz4qTwq_TJ1c9AUcyvaxD8Fc-lw_G48/view?usp=sharing